HuberSleepLab/HuberSleepLab.github.io/index.md

 ## Advanced Material
 Here are instructions for more advanced methods of data analysis.

-- Travelling waves (By Giorgia S.)
+- Travelling waves (By Georgia S.)
 - Slope slow wave analysis (By Valeria J.)